 Learn to Identify the First Symptoms of Allergies

-It is important to be aware of the first symptoms of allergies.
-These tend to be reddening, itchiness, burning, and small welts.
+It is important to be aware of the first symptoms of common skin allergies.
+For example, these tend to include reddening, itchiness, burning, and small welts.
 If you see these symptoms, clean the area with water and neutral soap.
 You should also avoid any contact with what causes your allergies.
-If the symptoms are very serious, you should see a dermatologist or allergist.